-On December 10, 2014, HIPERFIT is hosting a workshop for HIPERFIT partners and faculty.
-At the workshop, HIPERFIT faculty and PhD students will present the latest developments in the various HIPERFIT project developments.
-The workshop also offers HIPERFIT partners the possibility to present opportunities for involving HIPERFIT researchers in obstacles encountered by the partners with respect to high-performance computational problems in the finance domain.
-A separate session is therefore devoted to partners for presenting such encounters in the finance industry.
+On March 3, 2016, HIPERFIT is hosting a workshop for HIPERFIT HIPERFIT partners and faculty.
+At the workshop, HIPERFIT faculty, including PhD students, will present the latest developments in the various HIPERFIT project.
+A separate session is devoted to partners for presenting opportunities for involving HIPERFIT researchers in obstacles encountered by the partners with respect to high-performance computational problems in the finance domain.

 Kurhotel Skodsborg, Skodsborg Strandvej 139, 2942 Skodsborg (45585800)

 - Welcome (Fritz Henglein)

 - Compiling for Parallel Computations (Chair: Ken Friis Larsen)

 - Streaming nested data parallelism (Frederik Meisner Madsen, DIKU)

 - A low-level functional GPU language (Martin Dybdal, DIKU)

 - Verifying the generation of payoff-language expressions (Danil Annenkov, DIKU)

 - The Futhark Optimizing Parallel Compiler (Chair: Fritz Henglein)

 - Bohrium (Chair: Andrzej Filinski)